DP-BART for Privatized Text Rewriting under Local Differential Privacy: Methods

 To incorporate differential privacy into this model, the unbounded latent vector $z \in \mathbb{R}^{n}$ (where $n$ is the size of the autoencoder's hidden dimension) is bounded by its norm and the clipping constant $C \in \mathbb{R}$.
 Laplace or Gaussian noise ($\eta$) is then added to the resulting vector, from which the decoder reconstructs the original sequence, $\hat{y}$.
 For comparison with our primary methodologies below, we refer to this as the clipping by norm module, outlined in equation~\ref{eqn:cln-module}.

-In our experiments, we make two adjustments to this system.
+In our experiments, we make three adjustments to this system.
 First, we fix a theoretical issue in the sensitivity calculation for equation~\ref{eqn:cln-module}, outlined in \citet{habernal2021when}.
-Instead of using the sensitivity of $2C$ for the Laplace noise scale, outlined in \textbf{Theorem 1} of \citet{krishna2021adept}, we instead use the corrected sensitivity of $2C\sqrt{n}$ from \textbf{Theorem 5.1} of \citet{habernal2021when}.

-Second, we fix an issue with the pre-training procedure of the model.
+Instead of using the sensitivity of $2C$ for the Laplace noise scale, outlined in Theorem 1 of \citet{krishna2021adept}, we instead use the corrected sensitivity of $2C\sqrt{n}$ from Theorem 5.1 of \citet{habernal2021when}.
+Second, the `classical' Gaussian mechanism guarantees privacy only for $\varepsilon < 1$ \citep[p.~262]{Dwork.Roth.2013}.
+We therefore utilize the Analytic Gaussian mechanism \citep{balle2018improving} instead, which allows us to use $\varepsilon \geq 1$.
+Finally, we fix an issue with the pre-training procedure of the model.
 In \citet{krishna2021adept}, ADePT was pre-trained on the downstream datasets with clipping, but without the added DP noise from equation~\ref{eqn:cln-module}. \citet{igamberdiev2022dp} demonstrated that this results in significant memorization by the model of the input documents, even after adding DP noise during the rewriting process.
 In order to remedy this, we therefore pre-train the autoencoder model on a public corpus, unrelated to the downstream datasets.